So you’re thinking about applying to Homerton? It’s as easy as…

 Preparing for an interview?

-Interviews are a really important part of the Cambridge application process and 80% of applicants are invited to interview, either in Cambridge, or for some international students, by phone.
+Interviews are a really important part of the Cambridge application process – applicants are invited to interview either in Cambridge or, for some international students, by phone.
 They are definitely and understandably nerve wracking but everybody who gets an offer will have had to go through them though and some people even end up almost enjoying them!
-The best way to approach interviews is as a chance to talk about a subject you love, but here are some things it’s good to know going into the process;
+The best way to approach interviews is as a chance to talk about a subject you love, but here are some things it’s good to know going into the process:

-– Don’t worry about what to wear really, be sensible (tracksuits bottoms might look be a bit weird) but there’s no need to wear a suit
+– Don’t worry about what to wear really, be sensible (tracksuits bottoms might look a bit weird) but there’s not necessarily a need to wear a suit

 – Practice talking about your subject as often as possible, with teachers (especially ones that you are slightly scared of!), your family and really anyone who will listen to you!